hyperledger/fabric/docs/source/blockchain.rst

 Introduction
 ============
 Hyperledger Fabric is a platform for distributed ledger solutions underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility and scalability.
 It is designed to support pluggable implementations of different components and accommodate the complexity and intricacies that exist across the economic ecosystem.

-Fabric delivers a uniquely elastic and extensible architecture, distinguishing it from alternative blockchain solutions.
+Hyperledger Fabric delivers a uniquely elastic and extensible architecture, distinguishing it from alternative blockchain solutions.
 Planning for the future of enterprise blockchain requires building on top of a fully vetted, open-source architecture;
 Hyperledger Fabric is your starting point.

-We recommended first-time users begin by going through the rest of the introduction below in order to gain familiarity with how blockchains work and with the specific features and components of Fabric.
+We recommended first-time users begin by going through the rest of the introduction below in order to gain familiarity with how blockchains work and with the specific features and components of Hyperledger Fabric.

 Once comfortable -- or if you're already familiar with blockchain and Hyperledger Fabric -- go to :doc:`getting_started` and from there explore the demos, technical specifications, APIs, etc.

 What is a Blockchain?